Loneliness isn’t always easy to pick up on.

 3. They collect a lot of stuff.

-4. They’re always busy.
+4. They’re always “busy.”

 5. They’re overly clingy in relationships.

-6. They avoid deep conversations.
+6. They never want to have deep conversations.

 7. They’re always the ones reaching out.